GuillaumeFalourd/useful-actions/README.md

 - [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

 ## Useful Actions

-List of Actions to perfom useful tasks in your Github workflows and repositories:

 - [Checkout](https://github.com/actions/checkout)
 Github Action to checks-out your repository under $GITHUB_WORKSPACE, so your workflow can access it.